MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/supporting-system-mode-dma.md

 ---
-title: Supporting System Mode DMA
+title: Supporting System-Mode DMA
-description: System mode DMA in contrast to bus master DMA describes a configuration in which multiple devices share a single typically multichannel DMA controller.Starting in Kernel Mode Driver Framework (KMDF) version 1.11 the framework supports system mode DMA on System on a Chip (SoC)–based systems running on Windows 8 or later versions of the Windows operating system.This topic describes the code that a KMDF driver must provide in its event callback functions as well as optional event callback functions it can register to handle I/O requests for a system mode DMA device. ms.assetid: CCC77C15-69CA-44CB-8DEB-29F3EAEA44F6
+description: System-mode DMA, in contrast to bus-master DMA, describes a configuration in which multiple devices share a single, typically multichannel DMA controller.Starting in Kernel-Mode Driver Framework (KMDF) version 1.11, the framework supports system-mode DMA on System on a Chip (SoC)–based systems running on Windows 8 or later versions of the Windows operating system.This topic describes the code that a KMDF driver must provide in its event callback functions, as well as optional event callback functions it can register, to handle I/O requests for a system-mode DMA device. ms.assetid: CCC77C15-69CA-44CB-8DEB-29F3EAEA44F6
 ---